spiral/docs/dbal/reader.md

 > Attention, all database level table operation will automatically use database level table prefix.

 ## Working with DBAL\Table
-Once you received instance of `Table`, following operations (besides query builders) available for you:
+Once you received instance of `Table`, the following operations (besides query builders) available for you:

 List of all table columns associated with their abstract types:
 ```php